aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/merging-and-unmerging-cells/detect-merged-cells-in-a-worksheet/_index.md

 {{% /alert %}}

-The component provides the [**Cells.get_merged_areas()**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/get_merged_areas) method which can get all merged cells.
+The component provides the [**Cells.get_merged_areas()**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/get_merged_areas) method, which can retrieve all merged cells.
 The following code sample shows you how to detect merged cells in a worksheet.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-DetectMergedCells-1.py" >}}